zakaria-a-khan/zakaria-a-khan.github.io/README.md

 Welcome to my personal website repository!

-I am a final-year undergraduate student at **Wayne State University**, majoring in **Physics** and **Chemistry**.
-This website serves as an online portfolio where I share information about my academic background, research interests, and achievements.

 ## About Me

+My name is Zakaria Khan.
+I am a final-year undergraduate student at **Wayne State University**, majoring in **Chemistry** and **Physics**.

+This website serves as an online portfolio where I share information about my work and personal life.

-I have had the privilege of interning at federal laboratories and universities, which led to me being named a **Goldwater Scholar**.
-Additionally, I have received **research funding abroad** as a **Fulbright Scholar**.
+Toward the former, I have conducted research at federal laboratories and universities, which has led to me being named a **Goldwater Scholar**.
+Additionally, I have received research funding abroad as a **Fulbright Scholar**.
 My primary interests lie in the fields of **light-matter interactions** and **experimental quantum information**.

+Toward the latter, I enjoy reading various prose, and the great outdoors.
+Growing up in Michigan, I've been spoiled by the beauty of the Great Lakes, a full four seasons, and others.
+I was also fortunate to have early exposure to various outdoor activities and backcountry living since my time as an **Eagle Scout** and patrol leader.

 You can find more details about my work and experiences through the following sections: